theabro/ukca-playbook/README.md

 | Proxy server – RSA/DSA key | *The path to your* id\_rsa\_ukcatrXX *key file (navigate via button)* |
 | Session type | *Select* LXDE *from drop-down menu* |

+It's also possible to connect via a Terminal using GNU/Linux or macOS (with XQuartz) using the command

+	ssh -Y -o ProxyCommand="ssh -W %h:%p -q -i /path/to/id_rsa_ukcatrXX ukcatrXX@192.171.139.44" -i /path/to/id_rsa_ukcatrXX ukcatrXX@ukca-vmXX

+or by editing your `.ssh/config` file to add the following

+	Host ukca-vmXX
+       Hostname ukca-vmXX
+       User ukcatrXX
+       IdentityFile /path/to/id_rsa_ukcatrXX
+       ProxyCommand ssh -W %h:%p -q -i /path/to/id_rsa_ukcatrXX ukcatrXX@192.171.139.44

+this will then allow you to connect using `ssh -Y ukca-vmXX`.

+Further details on how to connect can be found on the [UKCA wiki](https://www.ukca.ac.uk/wiki/index.php/UKCA_Chemistry_and_Aerosol_Tutorials:_Configuring_X2Go).

 ## Step 5 - remove root SSH access